danielmoi/dotfiles/vim-general.md

 <C-]>
 - this will go "into" the help text (when there is a hotlink)

+<C-o> = go to previous help page

 ## Useful commands

+`:only` = make the current window the only one on the screen, all other windows are closed

 ```
 :help index